o19s/agent_q/README.md

 ## How it Works
 AgentQ is shipped as a simple Ruby gem that uses PhantomJS to programmatically interact with the rich web application hosted at [Quepid.com](Quepid.com).
 Start by installing PhantomJS.
-We use AgentQ to verify the search quality for our Jekyll based website at [www.opensourceconnections.com](www.opensourceconnections.com).
-To use AgentQ we added the gem to our project:
+We use AgentQ to verify the search quality of [our website](www.opensourceconnections.com).
+We added the gem to our Jekyll project:

 ```
 # Support CI testing of search with Quepid
 gem 'agent_q', '~> 0.0.3'
 ```

-and then call AgentQ from CircleCI via this configuration in our `circle.yml` file:
+and then call AgentQ from CircleCI via this line in our `circle.yml` file:

 ```
 test: